 Now, re-deploy the program with this change and take a look at the results in the profiler.

-After new data arrives and is processed by gProfiler, at first glance, it seems nothing’s different.
+After new data arrives and is processed, at first glance, it seems nothing’s different.
 If you don’t change the displayed time period, the flame graph contains the previous data, and you’ll see a combination of the old and new call stacks:

 Again, if you take a closer look at the graph (click on any block to see specific parts of it), you’ll see that the method __get_biggest_five_of is present twice.
 One of the corresponding blocks is drastically narrower.
 Let’s hope it’s our fixed version.